NetsBlox/NetsBlox/src/client/notes.md

     + I don't think the sockets are being closed on the client
     + There are duplicates from the `onclose` being executed when websockets.destroy is called FIXED

+# Connect/Disconnect Network Button
+## Checkpoints:

+## Previous Checkpoints:
++ Create the functionality
++ Create a nice icon for it
+    + Probably in `SymbolMorph` (though I will need to draw it programmatically :/)
+    + I think I am going to make a circle with curves on both sides -->   ( ( O ) )
+        + Line 8220 is worthwhile
+        + Created an icon.
+Might change it later